g45t345rt/g45w/README.md

 ## Why

-Utimately, my goal is to bring more users into the Dero Ecosystem with a wallet that is intuitive, easy to use and don't compromise privacy.
+The goal is to bring more users into the Dero Ecosystem with a wallet that is intuitive, easy to use and don't compromise privacy.

 Although there is already a fantastic wallet created by the DERO Foundation members <https://github.com/DEROFDN/Engram>, I want to provide an alternative with a different user interface and additional features, such as smart contract interaction.
 One notable technological difference is that this wallet uses Gio UI instead of Fyne for rendering components.

-Additionally, I intend to discontinue the `Dero RPC Bridge` browser extension in favor of this wallet.
+Additionally, I intend to discontinue the `Dero RPC Bridge` browser extension in favor of this wallet using the DApps XSWD protocol.
-This change should remove a painful/unsafe step of connecting your wallet directly to the platform.
-In the future, platforms should provide QR code for smart contract calls, allowing users to send transactions directly from this wallet.
+This change should remove a painful/unsafe step of connecting your wallet directly to a DApp platform.

 ## Features

 - Integrated fast-sync Dero Node for full privacy.
 - Connect to a remote node for quick utilization.
 - Multiple wallet management.
-- Manage Dero tokens and NFTs.
+- Manage Dero tokens and NFTs (folder-like structure).
 - Easily send payments and receive with QR code.
-- Fast registration implemented (by pieswap).
+- Fast registration implemented by pieswap.
 - Address book to manage contacts.
-- Support as much language as possible.
+- Support as much language as possible (11 and counting...).
+- App color schemes (dark, light, blue).
+- DApps interaction with XSWD protocol by Slixe (TODO).
+- Expose daemon/wallet API (disabled by default/TODO).

 ## Demo